google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 ### Commands submission

-After having instantiated a bind group with our 3 GPU buffers and a compute pipeline with a bind group layout, it is time to use them.
+After instantiating a bind group with our three GPU buffers and a compute pipeline with a bind group layout, it is time to use them.

 Let’s start a programmable compute pass encoder with `commandEncoder.beginComputePass()`.
-We'll use this to to encode GPU commands that will perform the matrix multiplication.
+We'll use this to encode GPU commands that will perform the matrix multiplication.
 Set its pipeline with `passEncoder.setPipeline(computePipeline)` and its bind group at index 0 with `passEncoder.setBindGroup(0, bindGroup)`.
 The index 0 corresponds to the `set =